HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 In fact, the dominance of jQuery is supported even further when you stop to consider that, of the top 10 libraries, 6 of them are either jQuery or require jQuery in order to be used (jQuery UI, jQuery Migrate, FancyBox, Lightbox and Slick).

 ### Frameworks
 When we look at the frameworks, we also don't see much of a dramatic change in terms of adoption in the main frameworks that were highlighted last year.
-Vue.js has seen a significant increase, and AMP grew a bit, but most of them are more less where they were a year ago.
+Vue.js has seen a significant increase, and AMP grew a bit, but most of them are more or less where they were a year ago.

 {# Compare same frameworks from last year's chapter to this year in bar chart? #}